|

 saw the country’s future in agriculture.
 However, the Americans knew exactly

-going to get anywhere.
-Criticising the British preaching of free trade to his
+anywhere.
+Criticising the British preaching of free trade to his country,

-country, Ulysses Grant, the Civil War hero and the US President between
+Ulysses Grant, the Civil War hero and the US President between 1868-1876, retorted

-Sweden, which later came to represent the “small open economy” to many
+came to represent the “small open economy” to many economists had also

-economists had also strategically used tariffs, subsidies, cartels, and state
+strategically used tariffs, subsidies, cartels, and state support for R&D

-support for R&D to develop key industries, especially textile, steel, and
+to develop key industries, especially textile, steel, and engineering.

 technological development by the 18th centuries and therefore did

-century in order to build up its maritime and commercial supremacy.
-Moreover,
+till the 17th century in order to build up its maritime and

-Switzerland did not have a patent law until 1907, flying directly against the
+commercial supremacy.
+Moreover, Switzerland did not have a patent law until 1907, flying directly against

 in relation to institutional development.
 In the earlier stages of their